 Notice of Rights Penal Code Section 18250. et seq.

 Unless the items confiscated from you are to be used as evidence in any criminal procedure, the firearm(s) shall be made available to you from the law enforcement agency five (5) business days after the seizure or as soon thereafter as possible.
 If, within this time, the law enforcement agency believes the return of these items will likely result in endangering the victim or person reporting the assault, or threat, you will be advised, and within 60 - 90 days of the seizure a petition will be initiated in Superior Court to determine if these items should be returned.

 Frequently Asked Questions

-Does the Elk Grove Police Department auction their unclaimed property and evidence?
+- Does the Elk Grove Police Department auction their unclaimed property?